ltfschoen/appJar/README.md

 app.addLabel("label1", "Hello World")
 app.go()
 ```

+### Case Study Project:
+[Content Downloader](https://github.com/ltfschoen/content-downloader) was originally built as a command line tool but now incorporates the **appJar GUI**, which has improved the user experience of gathering their web scraping requirements.

 ### Reasoning:
  - Designed to be as easy as possible, yet still provide a lot of tkinter functionality
  - Provides 3 functions for most widgets: